jjwright995/RiskyDE/README.md

 This project is heavily inspired by the aesthetic of Apple Inc.'s classic Mac OS.

 RiskyDE uses two fonts that are licensed under the OFL (SIL Open Font License).
+These fonts, as well as many others, can be found at the [Font Library](https://fontlibrary.org/en)

-They are:
+These fonts are:
 * Fifteen Narrow by **Zeimusu**
 * Press Start 2P by **Cody \'CodeMan38\' Boisclair**
-These fonts, as well as many others, can be found at the [Font Library](https://fontlibrary.org/en)

 ## License